Dr. Vicente Estrada-Carpenter

 I enjoy speaking with the public and have given several talks at Astronomy on Tap BCS.

-I work with undergraduate students at Texas A&M. These research projects include creating an interactive website for the CLEAR collaboration, color gradients of quiescent galaxies, H-alpha maps of interacting galaxies, simulated JWST NIRCAM Paschen-alpha map for CEERS.
+I have worked with undergraduate students at Texas A&M, Saint Mary's University, and currently at Arizona State Univeristy.
+These research projects include creating an interactive website for the CLEAR collaboration, color gradients of quiescent galaxies, Hα maps of interacting galaxies, simulated JWST NIRCAM Paschen-alpha map for CEERS, Hα emission line maps of interacting galaxies, stellar populations of massive galaxies using JWST/NIRISS.

 icon icon icon